PhilippSchindler/openengsb/components/ekb/persistence-orientdb/src/README.txt

 === Generating testdata ===

+The script generate_all.py in /test/python is used a wrapper for /test/python/testdata.py to generate testdata for different scenarios.
+Therefore one first need to make sure testdata.py is running correctly.
+See README_testdata.py.txt for further instructions.

 1. Create a folder where the test instances should be stored.
 2. Copy the files generate_all.py and testdata.py from /test/python into this folder.
 3. Make sure Python27 AND!
 Python3x are installed.